-On Sunday, May 23, Weoley Hill CC in south-west Birmingham will host a very special cricket match – the debut outing of the Birmingham Unicorns.
-Club founder Lachlan Smith explains why it’s a date for all LGBTQ+ sports fans’ diaries…
+Weoley Hill CC in south-west Birmingham is set to host a very special cricket match on June 13 – the first outing of the Birmingham Unicorns.
+Club founder Lachlan Smith explains why it’ll be a date for all LGBTQ+ sports fans’ diaries…

 Lachlan Smith is the founder and chair of Birmingham Unicorns Cricket Club.

 Birmingham Unicorns, our new LGBTQ+-inclusive cricket club, started as a kernel of an idea I had at the tail end of the first Covid-19 lockdown in summer 2020.

 Having played as an out gay man at a club in south Birmingham for a number of years, I felt like more of the LGBTQ+ community should be encouraged to take part and get involved in cricket.